davidjb/wagtail-autocomplete/docs/getting_started.rst

 Add ``'wagtailautocomplete'`` to your project's ``INSTALLED_APPS``.

 Add Wagtail Autocomplete's URL patterns to your project's URL config, usually in ``urls.py``.
-This should come before your ``wagtail_urls`` and if you are using the suggested pattern ``r'^admin/autocomplete/'`` it must also come before your admin urls:
+This should come before your ``wagtail_urls`` and if you are using the suggested pattern ``'admin/autocomplete/'`` it must also come before your admin urls:

 .. code-block:: python

-    from django.conf.urls import include, url
+    from django.conf.urls import include, path

     from wagtail.wagtailcore import urls as wagtail_urls